 Windows 10 users might encounter the problem of slow shutdown process.
 Actually, no definite reason exists which exhibits slow shutdown but few which could be culprits are malware.
 Lack of customization and running processes impact highly during startup.
 When you make shut down your PC Windows 10 would stay to get your response if the applications and other services are still running on the desktop.
 Due to which, Windows will take a lot of time depending on the running apps.
 Sometimes, it disturbs you while you are in haste to go for other important works quickly.

 In this article, we are describing the solution of slow shutdown in Windows 10.
-You need to go in Registry Editor and change few settings only to overcome this issue.
+You need to go to Registry Editor and change a few settings only to overcome this issue.
 Let’s see how.

 You like to read:

 Relax After Scheduling Automatic Sleep, Shutdown in Windows 10

 How to Fix Slow Shutdown in Windows 10